These medicines may be available in other combinations to

 Call your doctor if you have:

-Report all side effects to your doctor at your next visit.
-He or she can
+medicine.
+Report all side effects to your doctor.
+He or she may be able to help

 Many people think that antiretroviral medicines always have

 severe side effects.
 In fact, only a few people experience severe side

 Reference for a full list of side effects.
 (Drug Reference is not available in

 NNRTI treatment develops quickly.
 For this reason, they should be used only in